 According to the Centers for Disease Control, heart disease is a major cause of disability in the United States.
-There are many types of heart disease including congestive heart failure (CHF) and coronary artery disease which affects more than 13 million Americans.
-Those living with end-stage CHF and terminal heart disease often make frequent doctor’s office, emergency room and hospital visits for breathing difficulties and fatigue.
+Many types of heart disease including congestive heart failure (CHF) and coronary artery disease affects more than 13 million Americans.
+Those living with end-stage CHF and terminal heart disease often make frequent doctor’s office, emergency room and hospital visits.
 More than one million people in the United States are admitted to inpatient settings for heart failure each year.
-Many of these hospital visits could be prevented with the support of hospice care.
+Many of these hospital visits for breathing difficulties and fatigue could be prevented with the support of hospice care.

 People with end-stage heart disease may experience frequent episodes of:

 Shortness of breath

 These patients may also have advanced CHF or other advanced coronary disease (chronic ischemic heart disease, left-sided heart failure, previous myocardial infarction) and experience:

 Poor response to diuretics (sometimes called water pills) and vasodilators (medicines that dilate, or open, blood vessels, which allows blood to flow more easily).